Satin21/Linear-Algebra-and-optimization-for-machine-learning/README.md

-# LAOML Project 2 building a neural network to claissfy disease based on reduced features.
+# LAOML Project 2 building a neural network to classify disease based on reduced features.

 We have added a python script for each function/class separately.